TeXitoi/blue-pill-quickstart/README.md

 ## Setting up everything on your machine

 First, you need hardware.
-Buy a [blue pill](https://www.aliexpress.com/w/wholesale-stm32f103c8t6.html?&SortType=total_tranpro_desc) and a [ST-LINK V2](https://www.aliexpress.com/w/wholesale-st-link-v2.html?SortType=total_tranpro_desc).
+Buy a [blue pill](https://www.aliexpress.com/w/wholesale-stm32f103c8t6.html?&SortType=total_tranpro_desc) and a [ST-Link V2](https://www.aliexpress.com/w/wholesale-st-link-v2.html?SortType=total_tranpro_desc).
 You also need a computer, I will suppose you have a Debian based distribution.
 It should be easy to adapt the instructions to any supported computer (Linux, MacOSX, Windows).

 Then, install and setup everything on your computer: